• info@discoveraltitude.com

 Duffel bag

-You need a duffel bag that is supposed to be waterproof with a strap along with a TSA lock. in your duffel bag, you keep all the clothes and essentials gear while trekking up to Ama Dablam base camp which will be carried by our porter.
+You need a duffel bag that is supposed to be waterproof with a strap along with a TSA lock. in your duffel bag, you keep all the clothes and essential gear while trekking up to Ama Dablam base camp which will be carried by our porter.
 Regarding the size, you can choose from 100 liters to 140 liters duffel as this size all you to fit most of the things you need for trekking.

 Sleeping bag

 it is the most important piece of equipment for trekking and climbing.
 Normally the smaller and lighter the size, the more expensive it is.
-Regarding the warmth of sleeping bags, down sleeping bags are warmer than synthetic ones. you need to bring the sleeping bag that rates up to -20c and a liner just in case it feels colder.
+Regarding the warmth of sleeping bags, sleeping bags are warmer than synthetic ones. you need to bring the sleeping bag that rates up to -20c and a liner just in case it feels colder.

 Daypack bag

 It's a daypack bag that you carry while waking where you put your wallet, camera, water bottle, rain cover, fleece jacket, and windproof jacket.
-Regarding the size of the daypack bag, the size of a small-medium 30 to 40-liters day bag with some side pockets where you can fit your water bottle or gloves is good.
-Moreover, if you can fit your Camelbak in your daily carry it is more efficient in the coldest weather as your water doesn't get freeze.
+Regarding the size of the daypack bag, the size of a small-medium 30 to 40-liter day bag with some side pockets where you can fit your water bottle or gloves is good.
+Moreover, if you can fit your Camelbak in your daily carry it is more efficient in the coldest weather as your water doesn't freeze.

 Water bottle